aravind12c/Cucumber_Framework_Parllel_Docker/README.md

 ## Note
 I have added retry scenarios on failures.
 If by chance any case fails while execution, then it will automatically triggers the failed cases.
+If any case got failed, it will be marked as Skipped in Console as it got retried and passed on second execution.